XiangfeiShen/XiangfeiShen/README.md

 ## Hi there 👋, I'm Xiangfei Shen

 Welcome to my GitHub page.
-I am currently working as a Lecturer at **Naval University of Engineering**, with research interests in remote sensing (hyperspectral, multispectral, SAR, optical images,...), multi-source fusion, and deep learning.
+I am currently working as a Lecturer at Naval University of Engineering, with research interests in remote sensing (hyperspectral, multispectral, SAR, optical images,...), multi-source fusion, and deep learning.

 ### Selected Papers